matze/protoc-gen-mdbook/README.md

 types to be syntax highlighted.

-## Option
+## Options

-`protoc-gen-mdbook` interprets the `mdbook_opt` option passed to `protoc` as a switch to render a single Markdown page rather than one per proto file with the option being the filename.
+You can control the output behavior of `protoc-gen-mdbook` using `mdbook_opt` option passed to `protoc` driver.
+The option is a comma-separated list of key-value pairs separated by a colon.
+The following keys are understood:

+* `output`: a filename for the entire output.
+If not set, multiple files will be generated.
+* `optimize`: right now can be `doxygen` to optimize for inclusion in Doxygen Markdown documentation, most importantly to fix header links.
+All other values are ignored.

+A call to output to a single file optimized for Doxygen would look like this:

-    $ protoc --mdbook_out=. --mdbook_opt=single.md path/to/*.proto
+    $ protoc --mdbook_out=. --mdbook_opt=output:single.md,optimize:doxygen path/to/*.proto